-- All students in grades K-12 will be provided the opportunity to receive daily physical education - Students will spend at least 50 percent of physical education class time participating in moderate to vigorous physical activity - Students will be provided an environment that encourages safe and enjoyable physical activity for all students, including those who are not athletically gifted.
+- All students in grades K-12 will be provided the opportunity to receive daily physical education as the class schedule allows. - Recommended minutes for Elementary PE per week are 150 min/week and MS/HS is 225 min/week.
+While we know that we are not meeting the full PE recommended requirements at this time for elementary, we will continue to try to adjust schedules and include more physical activity time, such as an extra recess, to compensate for inability to schedule all students for the recommended PE minutes per week. - Students will spend at least 50 percent of physical education class time participating in moderate to vigorous physical activity - Students will be provided an environment that encourages safe and enjoyable physical activity for all students, including those who are not athletically gifted.
 Students will have the opportunity to participate in lifetime physical activities (e.g. walking, Pilates, golf, weight lifting, etc.) - The physical education curriculum will be sequential and consistent with the Nebraska Department of Education Physical Education Essential Learnings K-12.